 Starting out as a franchisor is hard work, and your initial investment can be large.
-You will have to pay for the creation of a franchising manual, carrying out market research and working up financial projections for each territory, setting up the infrastructure to provide ongoing services and support to franchisees (this could include help with premises, IT, stock/materials, marketing, accounting, tax planning, etc).
+You will have to pay for the creation of a franchising manual, carry out market research and work up financial projections for each territory and set up the infrastructure to provide ongoing services and support to franchisees (this could include help with premises, IT, stock/materials, marketing, accounting, tax planning, etc).

-Some franchisors even provide franchisees with premises and/or funding to help them, which adds a fresh layer of risk.
+Some franchisors even provide franchisees with premises and/or funding to help them, which adds another layer of risk.

 You then have to recruit the right franchisees.
-One bad apple can significantly reduce profitability and brand value (for you and other franchisees) and it can be hard to get rid of them once they're in place.
+One bad apple can significantly reduce profitability and brand value (for you and other franchisees) and it can be hard to get rid of a bad franchisee once they're in place.
 Consider using a professional to help you assess potential franchisees.

-Then you must keep them happy with your services and support, including improving your products or services and developing new ones if the market changes, as well as training and marketing.
-And after all your investment and hard work, a successful franchisee will usually end up with the lion's share of any profits they make in their territories.
+You must keep franchisees happy with your services and support.
+You will also need to keep improving your products or services and developing new ones if the market changes, as well as providing ongoing training and marketing.
+And, after all your investment and hard work, a successful franchisee will usually end up with the lion's share of any profits they make in their territories.